top of page

 • Follow all U.S. laws

-• Do not get arrested for or convicted of any crime
+• Do not get arrested for, charged with, or convicted of, any crime

 5. Do not miss Important Dates!